September rain falls on the house.

 Email Poem |

-Analysis and Comments on Sestina
+Comments, Analysis, and Meaning on Sestina

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Sestina here.